Distributed collections

 This feature is available only in Redisson PRO edition.

-Distributed Java implementation of Redis or Valkey based Key Value store for JSON objects.
+RJsonStore is a distributed Key Value store for JSON objects.
+Compatible with Redis or Valkey.
 This object is thread-safe.
 Allows to store JSON value mapped by key.
 Operations can be executed per key or group of keys.
 Value is stored/retrieved using JSON.*

 commands.
 Both key and value are POJO objects.